 How do I qualify?

-This program is designed for those who have limited income, and for those who have barriers that have prevented them from pursuing or meeting their educational or employment goals.
+This program is designed for those who are pursuing a middle-skills program of study and have barriers that have prevented them from pursuing or meeting their educational or employment goals.
 If you identify with any of the following you could be eligible!

 - Low skilled

 - Earning an income at or below 250% of the federal poverty level

 Please click above to hear more about the GAP/PACE program from a pre-recorded National Public Radio (NPR) program.